 KBroVet-CA1 should not be used in animals with a history of hypersensitivity to bromide.
 Please see full product label and package insert for all labeled contraindications, warning and precautions.

-15. If the patient’s seizure frequency increases, can I increase the dose of KBroVet-CA1?
+9. If my dog's seizure frequency increases, can I increase the dose of KBroVet-CA1?

 Tablets are not scored, nor can tablet uniformity across the tablet be guaranteed.
 It is not recommended that the tablets be split.